 - Fast Invest – funded by an ICO and too much focus on the founder’s story, which I don’t find believable anyway.
 Read my review of Fast Invest.

-- Housers – apparently no due diligence done on projects and a murky fee structure along with many loan projects that were never concluded.
+- Housers – apparently no due diligence was done on projects and a murky fee structure along with many loan projects that were never concluded.
+As close as a scam as you can get without technically being a scam.
+Currently being investigated by the police in Spain.

 - Nexo – lack of transparency and potentially misleading statements.
 Currently passing through a rough patch in terms of sustainability.